ftballguy45/mssql-mcp/README.md

 **Important**: The connection string should NOT include a database name.
 Each tool operation will specify which database to use.

-Save the file, start a new Chat, you'll see the "Tools" icon, it should list 9 MSSQL MCP tools.
+Save the file, start a new Chat, you'll see the "Tools" icon, it should list 10 MSSQL MCP tools.

 ## Usage Notes

 ### Database Operations
 - **CreateDatabase**: Creates a new database on the SQL Server instance.
 The connection string's database is used for the initial connection, but operations are performed against the new database.
 - **DropDatabase**: Drops an existing database.
 Use with caution as this is a destructive operation.
+- **ListDatabases**: Lists all user databases on the SQL Server instance (excludes system databases: master, tempdb, model, msdb).
+Returns database name, ID, creation date, state, recovery model, and size in MB.

 ### Table and Data Operations
 - **All table and data operations require a database name parameter**.
 This allows you to work with multiple databases from a single MCP server instance.
 - Example prompts:
+  - "List all databases"
   - "List tables in database 'test'"
   - "Create a table named 'users' in database 'myapp'"
   - "Read data from table 'customers' in database 'sales'"